 How to make moong dal pakora

 10. Heat oil in a kadai.
-When it is hot, drop a small amount of batter to the oil.
+When it is hot, drop a small amount of ground lentils to the oil.
 It will sink and then rise slowly without browning.
 This is the right temperature.

 11. Drop bite sized portions of the moong dal mixture to the hot oil.
 Do not disturb them till they come up.